RELATES TO: KRS 309.133, 309.1335(1)(c), 309.134, 309.137

 (2) A license holder shall:

 (a) Be responsible for obtaining required continuing education hours;

-(b) Identify his or her own continuing education needs and seek activities that meets those needs;
+(b) Identify his or her continuing education needs and seek activities that meet those needs;

-(d) Select approved activities by which to earn continuing education hours;
+(d) Select board approved activities by which to earn continuing education hours;

 (e) Submit to the board, if applicable, a request for approval for continuing education activities not otherwise approved by the board;